 Then we decided to build a linear regression model and test it on new data taken at the same waypoints and got the following results.

-P.S: we also tried 3 antennas, but we got similar results in terms of accuracy.
-This can be explained by the fact that with increase in the number of antenna elements used, the main lobe of the radiation pattern narrows.
-It improves the ability to distinguish one source from another at a given distance, BUT does not improve accuracy for one source.
+P.S: We also tried 3 antennas, but we got similar results in terms of accuracy.
+This can be explained by the fact that with an increase in the number of antenna elements used, the main lobe of the radiation pattern narrows.
+It improves the ability to distinguish one source from another at a given distance BUT does not improve accuracy for one source.

 Professional real-time Indoor Positioning solutions for mobile apps.More